 The importance of contractor insurance

-If you decide that you want to acid wash your pool then we strongly suggest choosing a reputable contractor who has current liability insurance.
-This is because very occasionally as the water is draining out of the pool the sides of the pool can lift out of the ground as the water is drained for an acid wash.
-This is called hydrostatic uplift pressure.
+If you certain that you want to acid wash your pool then we strongly suggest choosing a reputable contractor who has current liability insurance.
+This is because very occasionally as the water is draining out of the pool the sides of the pool can lift out of the ground, buckle or crack during the process.
+This is called damage from hydrostatic uplift pressure and is not repairable.

 Most pools have a valve that normally releases the water pressure under the pool.
-It is called a hydrostatic valve and it lets groundwater into the pool when needed to release the pressure.
+It is called a hydrostatic valve and it job is to let groundwater into the pool when needed to release the pressure.
 In some older pools these valves can seize up which causes the water pressure under the pool to be very high.
-In these situations pool uplift is a strong possibility after the water is drained.
+In these situations pool uplift is a strong possibility when the water is drained.

 When this uplift occurs the pool is irreparable and an entirely new pool is required as you simply cannot push the pool back down.
 You will require your contractors insurance to build an entirely new pool should this happen to you.